sebastianha/sfoa/README.md

 I hacked together this Thunderbird extension without knowing much about Thunderbird extensions at all.
 So I copied code from various other exentions and made it work somehow.
 I could not find any up-to-date tutorials or documentation of the extension api so I only can hope that my code does what it should.

-Don't blame me if something goes horribly wrong when using this exension.
-I did not dive deep into Thunderbird extensions, I did not read RFCs and I don't know if there are any side effects.
+Don’t blame me if something goes horribly wrong when using this exension.
+I did not dive deep into Thunderbird extensions, I did not read RFCs and I don’t know if there are any side effects.

 Help me by testing, reviewing and supporting this extension.
 Fork and create merge requests, I am happy to learn and willing to fix my mistakes.